baloksubodh59-max/devops-terraform/07-managing-multiple-environments/file-structure/README.md

 - Note about using separate AWS accounts (avoids prefix issues, improved IAM control)
   - Cover this in advanced section?
+No need for single aws account

 ```
 provider “aws” {